 Recent clinical guidelines recommend mesalamine enemas and suppositories over oral mesalamine for people with proctosigmoiditis.

 Because proctosigmoiditis only affects the lower part of the colon, you can often use suppositories instead of enemas.
 You can take oral mesalamine if you can’t tolerate or administer enemas.

 If you don’t respond to mesalamine, there are other treatments available.
 These include:

 - oral corticosteroids

 - infliximab (Remicade), which reduces the immune system response that causes inflammation

 If you have severe diarrhea or bleeding, you may need to be hospitalized.
 In the hospital, you may be treated with intravenous steroids.
 Very severe cases may need surgery to remove the affected portion of the colon.

 To diagnose ulcerative colitis, your doctor may perform a test known as a colonoscopy.
 This involves using an endoscope, which is a special instrument with a lighted camera on the end.
 Your doctor will insert this into the rectum and let the scope travel upward, visualizing the colon’s lining.

 This test will help your doctor see areas of swelling, redness, and inflamed blood vessels in your bowel.
 If you have proctosigmoiditis, these signs of disease won’t extend beyond the sigmoid colon.

 While people with ulcerative colitis are generally at risk for colorectal cancer, those with proctosigmoiditis probably aren’t.
-However, half of all people with ulcerative colitis have inflammation grow and affect more of their colon within five years of their diagnosis.
+However, for many people with ulcerative colitis, the inflammation grows and affects more of their colon within five years of their diagnosis.